Richard Rodney Bennett: Life and career

 Bennett regularly performed as a jazz pianist, with such singers as Cleo Laine, Marion Montgomery (until her death in 2002), Mary Cleere Haran (until her death in 2011), and more recently with Claire Martin, performing the Great American Songbook.
 Bennett and Martin performed at such venues as The Oak Room at the Algonquin Hotel in New York, and The Pheasantry and Ronnie Scott's Jazz Club in London.

 In later years, in addition to his musical activities, Bennett became known as an artist working in the medium of collage.
 He exhibited these collages several times in England, including at the Holt Festival, Norfolk in 2011, and at the Swaledale Festival, Yorkshire, in 2012.
 The first exhibition of his collages was in London in 2010, at the South Kensington and Chelsea Mental Health Centre, curated by the Nightingale Project, a charity that takes music and art into hospitals.
 Bennett was a patron of this charity.
 Bennett is honoured with four photographic portraits in the collection of the National Portrait Gallery, London.

-Bennett was homosexual and in 1995 Gay Times nominated him as one of the most influential homosexuals in music.
+Bennett was gay and in 1995 Gay Times nominated him as one of the most influential gay people in music.
+He was based in New York City from 1979 until his death there in 2012.

 Anthony Meredith's biography of Bennett was published in November 2010.
 Bennett is survived by his sister Meg (born 1930), the poet M. R. Peacocke, with whom he collaborated on a number of vocal works.

 Bennett's cremated remains are buried in Section 112, Plot 45456 at Green-wood Cemetery, Brooklyn.
 His grave is marked by a grey granite headstone.